-Anna Stetsenko is Full Professor in the PhD Program in Psychology (Head of Developmental Psychology in 2001-2009), with joint appointment in the PhD Program in Urban Education at The Graduate Center CUNY.
+Anna Stetsenko is Full Professor in the PhD Program in Psychology (Head of Developmental Psychology, 2001-2009 and at present), with joint appointment in the PhD Program in Urban Education at The Graduate Center CUNY.

-She came to CUNY in 1999 with years of experience acquired in leading research centers around the world, including Moscow State University and the Russian Academy of Education, Max Planck Institute of Human Development and Education (Berlin, Germany), University of Bern (Switzerland) and Center for Cultural Studies (Vienna, Austria).
+She came to CUNY in 1999 with years of experience acquired in leading research centers and Universities in Europe, including Moscow State University and the Russian Academy of Education, Max Planck Institute of Human Development and Education (Berlin, Germany), University of Bern (Switzerland) and Center for Cultural Studies (Vienna, Austria).

 Professor Stetsenko has published widely on cultural-historical activity theory, Vygotskian approach and human development in English, Russian, Italian and German.

-Her works have appeared in leading international journals such as Human Development; Theory & Psychology; New Ideas in Psychology; Mind, Culture & Activity; Pedagogies: An International Journal; Cultural Studies of Science Education; European Journal of Social Psychology; International Journal of Psychology; Developmental Psychology; Child Development; Journal of Personality and Social Psychology; International Journal of Behavioral Development; and Contemporary Psychology, among other journals as well as in edited book volumes.
+Her works have appeared in leading international journals such as Human Development; Review of Research in Education; Learning, Culture and Social Interaction; Theory & Psychology; New Ideas in Psychology; Mind, Culture & Activity; Pedagogies: An International Journal; Cultural Studies of Science Education; European Journal of Social Psychology; International Journal of Psychology; Developmental Psychology; Child Development; Journal of Personality and Social Psychology; International Journal of Behavioral Development; and Contemporary Psychology, among other journals as well as in edited book volumes.
+Her recent book is The Transformative Mind: Expanding Vygotsky’s Perspective on Development and Education (New York, NY: Cambridge University Press).
 She also authored the book “The birth of consciousness” (2005, Moscow) and co-edited Vygotsky’s psychology: Voices from the past and present (2002, Nova Science Press).

 Prof. Stetsenko serves on editorial boards of several journals, acts as a reviewer for many scientific journals and presents her work at international conferences and other venues.
-Her recent presentations include a key note at the Northern European Congress on Education (NERA, Iceland, 2013), speaking tours in South Africa (University of Johannesburg and University of Cape Town, 2012) and Brazil (Universities in Porto Allegre, Curitciba, and Sao Paolo, 2010).
+Her recent presentations include key notes at the International Society of Cultural and Activity Research Congress (Sydney, Australia), Literacy Research Association Congress (Tampa, Florida), the Northern European Congress on Education (NERA, Iceland), speaking tours in England (Oxford, Manchester and Sheffield), South Africa (University of Johannesburg and University of Cape Town) and Brazil (Universities in Porto Allegre, Curitciba, and Sao Paolo).